Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## TODOs
 - [ ] test output index.html
+- [ ] fix what happens when the curator finds pdfs
 - [ ] Commit new objects direct to s3.
 - [ ] setup jobs for scrapers (Airflow?
 Lambda?
 Kubernetes shit on Vultr?)
 - [ ] Setup S3 static hosting (see bf.com)